Apr 18, 2011 - 3:44 PM

 - a regular Swiss Flexi Pass or a regular Swiss Pass for the member staying for another two weeks.
 A Swiss Pass would be best if she plans to travel a lot.

-of all the trips you've planned should be made to find out which solution is cheapest.
+In all, calculations of all the trips you've planned should be made to find out which solution is cheapest.
 If this is too complicated, you should try to base your decision on your travel preferences and the considerations I listed above.
 I know it's not a decisive answer, but I do hope that it helps you decide!
 Best regards,